 How Does it Compare to the V10 Cyclone?

-With that said, the V8 Animal is an excellent cordless vacuum cleaner.
+With that said, the V8 Animal is still an excellent cordless vacuum cleaner.
 If you don’t want to pay extra for the V10 Cyclone, it’s perfectly capable of whole-house cleaning.

 Dyson V8 Animal Vs Gtech AirRam Mk2 – Which Should You Buy?